 It was about eleven o’clock in the morning, mid October, with the sun not shining and a look of hard wet rain in the clearness of the foothills.
 I was wearing my powder-blue suit, with dark blue shirt, tie and display handkerchief, black brogues, black wool socks with dark blue clocks on them.
 I was neat, clean, shaved and sober, and I didn’t care who knew it.
 I was everything the well-dressed private detective ought to be.
 I was calling on four million dollars.

-The quote shown here is the opening to his first major novel, The Big Sleep, which later became a cult favourite film starring Humphrey Bogart.
+The quote shown here is the opening to his first major novel, The Big Sleep, which later became a cult favorite film starring Humphrey Bogart.
 Right away he shows us a self-aware depreciation that endears us to the central character and lands us squarely in the sharp, well-developed lines of the setting.

 3. Jane Austen